 Unauthorised use is covered up to £1000, so there is some piece of mind should your phone be lost/stolen and large bills run up.

-It worth noting that the excess it £75 for each claim, and only two claims are permitted in a 12 month period.
+It is also worth noting that the excess is £75 for each claim, and only two claims are permitted in a 12 month period.

 Worldwide travel insurance

-It’s a strange to time to be promoting travel insurance given the restrictions around travel as a result of the COVID19 pandemic.
+It’s a strange time to be promoting travel insurance given the restrictions around travel as a result of the COVID19 pandemic in 2020 and 2021.

 The policy is estimated to be worth £159 a year, and covers the holder and family including children up to 19 years old, or 21 years old if in full-time education.